-Mr Symons issued invoices for the period for the 2017 calendar year in November December [SYM.001.003.3392] and 2017 [SYM.001.003.3393]: SYM.001.002.6173 [SYM.001.002.6175] There is no evidence that Mr Symons gave any notice to Portfolio Law of any of the rates he applied to those invoices at any time prior to issuing those invoices, those rates being in excess of the rates recorded in the Symons / Portfolio Law February 2015 Costs Agreement and in excess of the rates recorded in the Symons June 2016 Cost Disclosure Statement.
+Mr Symons issued invoices for the period for the 2017 calendar year and [SYM.001.003.3392] November December 2017 [SYM.001.002.6173] [SYM.001.002.6175].
+[SYM.001.003.3393]; There is no evidence that Mr Symons gave any notice to Portfolio Law of any of the rates he applied to those invoices at any time prior to issuing those invoices, those rates being in excess of the rates recorded in the Symons / Portfolio Law February 2015 Costs Agreement and in excess of the rates recorded in the Symons June 2016 Cost Disclosure Statement.
 There is no evidence that Portfolio Law consented to those rate increases in the manner contemplated by the Symons / Portfolio Law February 2015 Costs Agreement and the Symons June 2016 Cost Disclosure Statement.

-(i) The fee arrangements of Mr O'Bryan and Mr Symons were, in substance or effect, arrangements whereby part of the amount payable to each of Mr O'Bryan and Mr Symons was referable or linked to the payments to be received by AFPL from the Trust Co Settlement, being an arrangement that was prohibited under section 183 of the Legal Profession Uniform Law and/or s.
-3.4.29 of the LPA.
+(i) The fee arrangements of Mr O'Bryan and Mr Symons were, in substance or effect, arrangements whereby part of the amount payable to each of Mr O'Bryan and Mr Symons was referable or linked to the payments to be received by AFPL from the Trust Co Settlement, being an arrangement that was prohibited under section 183 of the Legal Profession Uniform Law.